This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Geranium oil: (Pelargonii odorantissimi) is a valuable essential oil, with a sweet and fruity scent.
 Geranium oil is produced by the plant to repel plant-eating insects.
 It also has anti-inflammatory and antiseptic properties.
 Mosquitoes, lice, and ticks hate the smell of geraniol in the oil.

-Palo Santo oil: The important properties of Palo sonata essential oil are anti-infectious, antiviral, and immune stimulants.
+Palo Santo oil: The important properties of Palo sonata essential oil are an anti-infectious, antiviral and immune stimulant.
 This oil also has an insect-resistant property and can be used effectively for removing ticks from the body.

 Cedar oil: or cedarwood oil, is derived from various types of conifers.
 It is a very valuable essential oil with a very pleasant smell and many uses.
 Its properties include antibacterial and insect repellent action as well as a strong fungicidal effect.